maximilianh/cellBrowser/README.md

 For a demo of the browser, see http://cells.ucsc.edu

-This repo contains many different pieces in Python and Javascript, but the main script is cbBuild.
-It is a Python script that takes a gene expression matrix and related files and converts the output to JSON and binary files to the output webserver directory.
+The main script is cbBuild.
+It is a Python program that takes a gene expression matrix and related files and converts the output to JSON and binary files to an output directory which can be served over http.

-Requirements: Python2.6+ or Python3+

-Feedback?
-Open a ticket or email us at cells@ucsc.edu
+This is early research software.
+You are likely to come across bugs.
+Please open a Github ticket or email us at cells@ucsc.edu.
+We can usually fix them quickly.

+# Installation

+You need Python2.5+ or Python3+ and pip.
+On a Mac or any Linux, simply run:

+    pip install cellbrowser --user

+Alternatively, you can git clone the repo and run the command line scripts under cellbrowser/src/.

+# Create a browser for a sample dataset

 There is a sample dataset in sampleData/sample1, it's a minimal expression matrix for a few thousand cells and only the first 100 genes and a bit of meta data for the cells..

-You can build a viewer for it in the directory ~/public_html/cb/ and serve that directory on port 8888:
+You can build a viewer for it in the directory ~/public_html/cells/ and serve that directory on port 8888:

     cd sampleData/sample1/
-    ../../src/cbBuild -o ~/public_html/cb/ -p 8888
+    cbBuild -o ~/public_html/cells/ -p 8888

 The file cellbrowser.conf in sampleData/sample1/ explains all the various settings that are available in this config file.
 E.g. you can change the colors, add acronym tables,